Masks pose challenges for the Deaf Community.

-Now that wearing masks in public is pervasive—and mandatory in shared indoor spaces— most have adapted to the accompanying challenges.
-It can be difficult to breath, it’s hot, you might experience skin irritations, and so on.
-For community members who are Deaf and hard of hearing, masks have created communication challenges, animpediment that hearing people fail to consider.
+Now that wearing masks in public is pervasive— and mandatory in shared indoor spaces— most have adapted to the accompanying hurdles.
+For community members who are Deaf and hard of hearing (HH), masks have created communication challenges, an obstacle that hearing people often fail to consider.

-Emmah Artino, an ASL interpreter and her husband, Joey Artino, who is Deaf, have had to cope with mask wearing.
-Joey’s mask has the phrase “I am Deaf” printed on it to let people know that he is not ignoring them when they try to speak to him in a store.
-Without facial cues, it can be hard for people to get his attention.
+Certified ASL interpreter Emmah Artino and her Deaf husband, Joey Artino, have had to adjust to communicating while wearing masks.
+Joey’s mask has the phrase “I am Deaf” printed on it so that people know that he is not ignoring them when they try to speak to him in a store.
+With facial cues obscured by masks, it can be hard for people to get his attention.
 “I’ve had some people try to talk to me when I couldn’t see them,” Joey explains.
-“Then, when I turn around and they see my mask, they’re more friendly.”
+“Then, when I turn around and they see my mask, they’re friendlier.”

 Watch your tone

-Unfortunately, most masks remove tone, which is fundamental to communication for people in the Deaf community.
-Hearing the inflection in someone’s voice is an incredibly important part of understanding someone’s meaning, from sarcasm and humor to aggression and sadness.
+Unfortunately, most masks hide facial expressions and mute tone, which are fundamental to communication for people in the Deaf community.
+Hearing the inflection in someone’s voice and observing their facial expressions— sad, surprised, annoyed— are incredibly important aspects of communication, especially for the Deaf and hard of hearing (DHH).
 There are times when tone can make all the difference in what you glean from a conversation.
-For people who are Deaf or hard of hearing, facial expressions help fill in the gaps left by not hearing someone’s tone.
-With masks, facial expressions are difficult to interpret.
+For people who are DHH, facial expressions help fill in the gaps left by not hearing someone’s tone, but with masks, those facial cues are nearly impossible to interpret.

-Emmah’s father is also profoundly Deaf and faces this problem while watching the news.
-“The automatic captioning just doesn’t capture everything.
-Plus the reporter has a mask on and we can’t hear the tone.
-It just leaves a lot of pieces missing in the communication,” Emmah explains.
+The same is true of automatic closed captioning on television and YouTube.
+Emmah’s father is profoundly Deaf and faces this problem while watching the news.
+Emmah explains, “The automatic captioning just doesn’t capture everything.
+Plus, the reporter has a mask on and we can’t hear the tone.
+It just leaves a lot of pieces missing in the communication.”

 Other means of communication include typing something on your phone or jotting a note down on a piece of paper with a combination of gestures to clarify communication.
 Emmah also points out that hearing people sometimes don’t make eye contact with each other because we aren’t as reliant on expressions, but eye contact is very helpful in communication with Deaf individuals.